 In an uncertain world, there’s a certain appeal in believing that there is anything we are sure about, and pride in celebrating and sharing lessons learned and wisdom gained.
 And I do know a lot of things, some of them instinctively and others through hard life experiences.
 This week I am telling you what I know–or think I know, anyway–about teenagers.

 Let’s be honest from the start: teenagers are going to rebel.
 They are going to do things they shouldn’t and if they don’t actually get into trouble it’s only because they didn’t get caught.
-If your teenager always conforms exactly to your wishes, either you don’t know what they are really up to or their wishes are currently the same as yours.
-At some point when their wishes diverge from yours too much, your child will choose to do what she wants to do and not what you want her to do.
+If your teenager always conforms exactly to your wishes, either you don’t know what she is really up to or her wishes are currently the same as yours.
+At some point when her wishes diverge from yours too much, your child will choose to do what she wants to do and not what you want her to do.
 The day will come sooner or later and it’s a normal part of growing up.

 Think about your own teenage days, and if you were a perfect teenager like I was then think about some of your classmates.
 Chances are you are friends with them on Facebook now, and they have homes and significant others and steady jobs and more money than you do.
 They have teenagers of their own whom they love and worry about.
 And you thought they would never amount to anything, didn’t you?
 Well you were wrong and if you are worrying about the future of your own teenagers think about that.
 The vast majority of them turn out fine if they make it through their teens.